 Best Shot mindfully engineers its products with state-of-the-art silicone technology and proteins, producing advanced conditioning that will:

-● Replace the sebum that was washed away with a silicone that repels dirt
+● Replace the sebum that was washed away with a superior silicone that repels dirt

 ● Rehydrate, bolster tensile strength, protecting from further brush and tool damage

 ● Safely release tangles, mats, and shedding

-● Enable the HV Dryer to replace most brushing, which reduces coat damage and effort
+● Enable the Force Dryer to replace most brushing, which reduces coat damage and effort

-● lessen likelihood of irritation from detegents or other ingredients
+● Lessen likelihood of irritation from detergents or other potential harsh ingredients